 You must meet the criteria to be invited for an interview for admission to the MD-PhD Program.

-If invited, the Medical Admissions Committee and MD-PhD Admissions Committee will interview you on the day of your visit.
+If invited, both the Medical Admissions Committee and MD-PhD Admissions Committee will interview you.

 You are eligible for interview by the Medical Admissions Committee if you are not invited to interview for the MD-PhD Program.